 Ignoring Mobile Responsiveness

 Over 60% of ecommerce sales happen on mobile devices.
-If your store isn’t optimized for mobile, you’re losing more than half your potential customers.
-When planning how to make a website to sell stuff, pay attention to the mobile responsiveness of your site.
+If your store is not optimized for mobile, you are losing more than half your potential customers - so test every page on a phone before launch.

 Failing to Test Pricing and CTAs